linusschlepp/LR-Programm/README.md

-Program, which calculates linear Regression.
-Data is displayed by using a very simple Graphical Userinterface
+Program, which calculates **linear Regression**.
+Data is displayed by using a very simple Graphical Userinterface using JavaFx